 Persons Using Crutches, Canes or Walkers

 Ask if the person needs assistance to evacuate.
 Offer to guide them to the emergency exit.
-If necessary, carrying options include using a two person lock arm position (A) or having the person sit in a sturdy chair (B), preferably one with arms.
-Refer to drawing.
+If necessary, carrying options include using a two person lock arm position (A) or having the person sit in a sturdy chair (B), preferably one with arms. (see drawing)